williamhCode/14-braitenberg/README.md

 # 14-braitenberg
-A bug that either fears like or likes light.
+Simulates Braitenberg vehicles which are either attracted or fear light.